kshetline/tubular_util/README.md

 function nth<T>(array: ArrayLike<T> | null | undefined, n: number, defaultValue?: T): T | undefined
 ```

 Return the `n`th element of the array, or `defaultValue` (`undefined` if not specified) if the element does not exist.
-If `n` is negative the `array.length + n` element is indexed, e.g. an `n` of -1 refers to the last item in the array, -2 to the next-to-last item, etc.
+If `n` is negative the `array.length + n` element is indexed, e.g., an `n` of -1 refers to the last item in the array, -2 to the next-to-last item, etc.

 ```typescript
 function push<T>(array: T[] | null | undefined, ...items: any[]): T[];